Brett Anderson (baseball): Oakland Athletics

-The Athletics signed Anderson to a four-year, $12.5 million, contract extension the start of the 2010 season, which he began by throwing six shutout innings against the Mariners.
+The Athletics signed Anderson to a four-year, $12.5 million, contract extension at the start of the 2010 season, which he began by throwing six shutout innings against the Mariners.
 He allowed 3 hits, struck out 4 and walked 1, getting the win.
-In 19 starts in 2010 he was 7-6 with a 2.80 ERA.
+In 19 starts in 2010 he went 7–6 with a 2.80 ERA.
 In 2011, after a June 5 outing, he was placed on the disabled list, eventually undergoing Tommy John surgery which required 13 months of rehabilitation.
-In 13 starts before the injury he was 3-6 with a 4.00 ERA.
+In 13 starts before the injury he was 3–6 with a 4.00 ERA.

-Anderson returned August 21, 2012 for the Athletics, allowing one run in seven innings for a win against the Minnesota Twins.
+Anderson returned on August 21, 2012, for the Athletics, allowing one run in seven innings for a win against the Minnesota Twins.
 However, he suffered an oblique strain during a start against the Detroit Tigers toward the 4th inning and was later pulled out, taking the loss.
-He spent the remainder of the 2012 season on the disabled list with the injury, and had a 4-2 record in six starts that season.
+He spent the remainder of the 2012 season on the disabled list with the injury, and had a 4–2 record in six starts that season.
 Despite his limited action during the regular season, the Athletics put him on the playoff roster for the 2012 American League Division Series against the Detroit Tigers.
 Anderson pitched six scoreless innings in a 2–0 victory in game three to keep the Athletics alive, though they eventually lost the series in five games.

 On February 28, 2013, Anderson was named Opening Day starter for the A's for the 2013 season.
 He went up against Mariners ace Félix Hernández and came away with the loss.
 He left his start on April 19 with what was called a sprained ankle but was later determined to be a stress fracture in his right foot.
 He originally hoped to return to the rotation in July, but the injury was more serious than previously thought and he was placed on the 60-day disabled list.
-He was eventually activated from the disabled list on August 28, though the Athletics chose to use him out of the bullpen the rest of the season.
-He appeared in 16 games that season, only five of which were starts and was 1-4 with a 6.04 ERA.
+He was eventually activated from the disabled list on August 28, at which the Athletics chose to use him out of the bullpen through the rest of the season.
+He appeared in 16 games that season, only five of which were starts and was 1–4 with a 6.04 ERA.
 He also appeared in relief in game four of the 2013 American League Division Series against the Tigers, allowing the two winning runs to score on a walk, wild pitch and double.